Wednesday, August 31, 2011

 The Catholic Circle of Faith build is coming along great.
 Just when I think we fall behind, I get a great group of volunteers that help catch us back up.
 The goal is to have it finished by the time I'm done on Friday.
 However, there are some things that we just can't control so I guess you'll now know what I'll be doing on my Saturday's for a while. ; )

 And just in case you thought these houses were given away for nothing, you're wrong!
 It's a common myth that Habitat for Humanity homes are free.
 They aren't.
 The families have to meet certain requirements (low income), put in 400 hours of sweat equity, and then purchase the home from Habitat for Humanity.
-If you want to learn more, make a donation and I'll tell you more.
-Ha!

 So what else have I learned?